lovemarcus/Trump-Facts/README.md

 ## Roadmap

 **1. Retrieve all Trump's tweets**
-	*Get familiarity with tweepy
+··*Get familiarity with tweepy
 		*Find out interesting fields of twitter posts

-	*Store tweets in a Database (ElasticSearch)
+··*Store tweets in a Database (ElasticSearch)
 		*Structure the data: Parse the retrieved data from tweepy to the database

 **2. Visualize Trump's tweets**